 The layout is standard, with the main deck of 15 x 15 mm keys, properly sized directional keys, and a smaller NumPad at the right.
 The Power button is still part of the keyboard, in the top-right corner, but Acer disables it by default in Windows, so pressing it accidentally won’t put the computer to sleep.

 The keycaps are flat and smooth and feel nice to the touch.
-The keys travel a fair bit into the frame and return firm feedback, but they’re actually a little too stiff for my liking and require a heavy press to properly actuate, which is something I’m not used to, coming from the softer keyboard on my XPS and other ultraportables.
-As a result, I could either type quickly and with an accuracy below 90%, or slow down in order to somewhat improve accuracy.
-Either way, this is not my favorite typer, as I’m also not a big fan of the left shifted typing position either, being accustomed to centered keyboards.
+The keys travel a fair bit into the frame, but they actuate very quickly and that makes them very unforgiving.
+As a result, this is either a very quick, but inaccurate, typed, or you’d have to slow down in order to somewhat improve my accuracy.
+That’s why this is not my favorite typer, and I’m also not a big fan of the left-shifted typing position either, being accustomed to centered keyboards.

-That’s nitpicking, though, as this is in all fairness a pretty good implementation and I’d expect most of you to get along with it just fine, especially if you’re coming from an older laptop.
-This is also a quiet typer, and gamers should also know that it supports Acer’s nKRO technology, which is a fancy name for 26-key rollover, that will allow you to quickly hit the required key combinations in games.
+In all fairness, that’s nitpicking on my part, as this is a pretty good implementation and I’d expect most of you to get along with it just fine, especially if you’re coming from an older laptop.
+This is also a quiet typer, and gamers should also know that it supports Acer’s nKRO technology.
+That’s, in fact, a fancy name for 26-key rollover, that will allow you to quickly hit the required key combinations in games.

 As far as the illumination goes, Acer went with 4-zone controlled RGB LEDs with 4 intensity levels, and you can set a few effects in the Lighting subsection of the Predator Sense app.
 They get bright, and the white/clear borders of the keycaps help the light shine through.

 The LEDs are not directly placed beneath each keycap, though, and as a result, light creeps from beneath some the keys.
-My biggest gripes are with the fact that you can’t activate the backlighting by swiping your hands over the touchpad, you actually have to press a key to do it, and the fact that there are no CapsLock or NumLock indicators.
-Acer does implement a CapsLock graphical toggle in Windows, but that’s just not good enough for me.
+However, my biggest gripes with this backlit keyboard are with the fact that you can’t activate the backlighting by swiping your hands over the touchpad, you actually have to press a key to do it, and the fact that there are no CapsLock or NumLock indicators.
+Acer does implement a CapsLock graphical toggle in Windows, but I don’t think that’s good enough.
 As far as the illumination goes, by default, it turns off after 30 seconds, and there’s an option in Predator Sense that you can check if you don’t want it to turn off at all.

 The clickpad hasn’t changed much over the generations.
-It’s an averagely sized plastic surface with Synaptics hardware on our implementation, and Precision drivers, thus handles everyday use smoothly and reliably.
-Just make sure you install the correct drivers from Acer’s Support site, as by default the experience might lack somewhat in precision.
+It’s an averagely sized plastic surface with Synaptics hardware on our implementation, and Precision drivers.
+It handles everyday use smoothly and reliably, just make sure you install the correct drivers from Acer’s Support site, as by default the experience might lack somewhat in precision.

 The physical clicks are stiff and quiet, but that might vary between implementations, as the 17-inch Helios that we’ve tested felt completely different, with smoother and clunkier clicks.
-That one, however, rattled with taps, while this one on the 15-inch model does not, and I’m just not sure which is the one you should expect on the final retails units.
+On that one, however, the surface rattled with taps, while it does not on this 15-inch model.
+That suggests a fair bit of inconsistency between different models, and I’m not sure which is the one you should expect on the final retails units.

-These aside, I’ll also add that there’s no finger-sensor on the 2019 Predator Helios lineup, or other biometric login options.
+These aside, I’ll also add that there’s no finger-sensor on the 2019 Predator Helios lineup, or other sorts of biometrics.

-This is a pretty good panel for daily use and an exceptionally good option for gaming, due to the short response times and high refresh rate, even if GSync is not supported here (you’re not really going to need it on a 144 Hz panel and RTX 2060 configuration anyway).
-On the other hand, its color coverage, contrast and peak-brightness are only above average, so you should mostly keep this notebook indoors and hook-up an external screen for color-accurate work.
+This is a pretty good panel for daily use, and an exceptionally good option for gaming, due to the short response times and high refresh-rate.
+GSync is not supported here, but is not needed on a 144 Hz panel and RTX 2060 configuration anyway.
+On the other hand, the color coverage, contrast, and peak-brightness of this panel are only above average, yet still pretty good for the price-segment where the Helios 300 competes.
+Nonetheless, you should mostly keep this notebook indoors and you might want to hook-up an external screen for color-accurate work.